Kyuyrii/Flugir-Budgie/README.md

 Flugir Budgie is a theme for the Budgie desktop, based on the Qogir theme.

-It also comes with the FlugirDot cursors, based on the GoogleDot cursors.
+It also comes with the FlugirDot cursors, based on the GoogleDot cursors, and Papirus icons using Papirus Yaru folders.

 If you want to install the version 0.7 via terminal, just use this command: